jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

     - Session management
     - Once a session is active (e.g. after load or save), it will be autosaved
     - `:Save <name>`: Save the current session as `<name>`
+        - Use `:Save session.nvim` or `:SaveLocal` to create a local session
-    - `:Resume`: Result the most recent session
+    - `:Resume`: Resume the local session, or the most recent global session if none exists
     - `:Load`: Fuzzy-select a session to load
     - `:RmSession`: Fuzzy-select a session to load